cengels/potence/docs/index.md

 # potence

-Welcome to the official *potence* documentation. *potence* is a tiny modularized JavaScript library containing a variety of convenience functions related to common data types like strings, numbers, objects, or arrays.
+*potence* is a tiny modularized JavaScript library containing a variety of convenience functions related to common data types like strings, numbers, objects, or arrays.
 Unfortunately, JavaScript lacks a comprehensive standard library, which is why implementing seemingly basic functionality can sometimes be quite a hassle.
 You often find yourself writing the same utility functions over and over in different projects.

 *potence* takes that job out of your hands and provides you with all the functions that you'd expect any mature language to have intrinsically and more.

 ## Table of contents